egpaf-global/emastercard-automation/docs/offline-installation.md

         ```bash
         $ git pull
         $ ./setup.py
-        $ ./setup.py --cache-images
+        $ ./setup.py --package-for-offline
-        $ cd ..
-        $ tar -cz emastercard-upgrade-automation -f ../emastercard-upgrade-automation.tgz
         ```
-    - The steps above will create tarball, `emastercard-upgrade-automation.tgz, which can be extracted and installed on a machine without an internet connection.
+    - The steps above will create a tarball named `emastercard-upgrade-automation.tgz` in the tmp folder.
+This tarball can be transferred to and installed on machines without an internet connection.

 2. Installing the image
     - Requirements: